frontenddogma/web-development-glossary/manuscript/i.md

 : A locator defined by an Internet resource location standard.

 Internet Service Provider
 : An organization that provides services for accessing, using, or participating in the Internet.
-Internet services typically provided by ISPs include Internet access, Internet transit, domain name registration, web hosting, Usenet service, and colocation.&nbsp;[†](#w-isp)
+Internet services typically provided by ISPs include Internet access, Internet transit, domain name registration, web hosting, Usenet service, and co-location.&nbsp;[†](#w-isp)

 Internet Society
 : A non-profit organization founded in 1992 to provide leadership in Internet-related standards, education, access, and policy.
-The ISOC’s mission is “to promote the open development, evolution and use of the Internet for the benefit of all people throughout the world.”&nbsp;[†](#w-isoc) ℹ︎&nbsp;[internetsociety.org](https://www.internetsociety.org/)
+The ISOC’s mission is “to promote the open development, evolution, and use of the Internet for the benefit of all people throughout the world.”&nbsp;[†](#w-isoc) ℹ︎&nbsp;[internetsociety.org](https://www.internetsociety.org/)

 Interoperability
 : A characteristic of a product or system, whose interfaces are completely understood, to work with other products or systems, at present or in the future, in either implementation or access, without any restrictions.&nbsp;[†](#w-interoperability)

 Intersection Observer
 : An API providing a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document’s viewport.
-Historically, detecting visibility of an element, or the relative visibility of two elements in relation to each other, has been a difficult task for which solutions have been unreliable and prone to causing the browser and the sites the user is accessing to become sluggish.
+Historically, detecting visibility of an element, or the relative visibility of two elements in relation to each other, has been a difficult task for which solutions have been unreliable and prone to causing browsers and sites to become sluggish.
 The Intersection Observer API lets code register a callback function that is executed whenever an element they wish to monitor enters or exits another element (or the viewport), or when the amount by which the two intersect changes by a requested amount.&nbsp;[‡](#m-intersection-observer) ℹ︎&nbsp;[w3.org/TR/intersection-observer](https://www.w3.org/TR/intersection-observer/)

 Interstitial
 : A web page displayed before or after an expected content page, often to display advertisements or confirm the user’s age (prior to showing age-restricted material).
 Interstitial advertisements are usually delivered by an ad server.&nbsp;[†](#w-interstitial)

 Intranet
 : A computer network for sharing information, collaboration tools, operational systems, and other computing services only within an organization, and to the exclusion of access by outsiders to the organization.
-The term is used in contrast to public networks, such as the Internet, but uses most of the same technology based on the Internet Protocol Suite.
+The term is used in contrast to public networks, such as the Internet, but uses most of the same technology.
 A company-wide intranet can constitute an important focal point of internal communication and collaboration, and provide a single starting point to access internal and external resources.
 In its simplest form, an intranet is established with the technologies for local area networks (LANs) and wide area networks (WANs).
 Many modern intranets have search engines, user profiles, blogs, mobile apps with notifications, and events planning within their infrastructure.&nbsp;[†](#w-intranet)

 Intrinsic size
-: The size an element would be based on its content, if no external factors were applied to it.
-For example, inline elements are sized intrinsically: `width`, `height`, and vertical margin and padding have no impact.&nbsp;[‡](#m-intrinsic-size)
+: The size an element has just going by its content, with no external factors applied.
+For example, inline elements are sized intrinsically, with styling for width, height, and vertical margin and padding having no impact.&nbsp;[‡](#m-intrinsic-size)

 Inversion of Control
 : A programming principle that inverts the flow of control as compared to traditional control flow.
 In IoC, custom-written portions of a computer program receive the flow of control from a generic framework.
 A software architecture with this design inverts control as compared to traditional procedural programming, where the custom code that expresses the purpose of the program calls into reusable libraries to take care of generic tasks.
 With inversion of control, it is the framework that calls into the custom, or task-specific, code.&nbsp;[†](#w-ioc)